 **Helpful tips and common mistakes

 Rose milk tea is originally made from rose petals – yes, rose petals!
-They can be a bit difficult to find and it isn’t exactly ideal to dry your own rose petals, so I chose to use rosewater instead.
+They can be a bit difficult to find and it isn’t exactly ideal to dry your own rose petals, so I chose to use rosewater syrup instead.
 The flavor is more potent so you only need a small amount per drink.

 I had small tapioca pearls lying around so I decided to add these to my drink.
-You can also add boba instead or just have the rose milk tea as is.
+You can add boba instead or just have the rose milk tea as is.

-To prepare the tapioca pearls, soak in water for 30 minutes.
+To prepare the tapioca pearls, soak them in water for 30 minutes.
 You can choose to add 1 tbsp sugar to the water if you want a sweeter beverage.
 Make sure not to soak for any longer than 30 minutes or else the tapioca will become mushy.

 After the tapioca is cooked, you can see the difference in texture and color.
 They now have a chew factor and are translucent.
+If you are preparing bigger tapioca pearls, they will take much longer to cook.
+The best way to tell if they are ready is to give them a taste.
+Soft and chewy?
+Then they’re ready!

-Since I didn’t have rose petals, I used black tea as the base.; you can also use green tea instead.
+Since I didn’t have rose petals, I used black tea as the base; you can also use green tea instead.
 The beverage tasted exactly like the rose milk tea I purchase at boba shops – success!
 Now I can have my rose milk tea every day!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.